tadyatha om gate gate paragate parasamgate bodhi svaha

 ~~ Hermes Trismegistus

-We are not poets, parents, preachers, priests, professors, popes, presbyters, propagandists, or psychologists.
+Jyotiṣika are not poets, parents, preachers, priests, professors, popes, patricians, presbyters, propagandists, or psychologists.

-... requires wisdom and knowledge of human nature.
-And, to be honest, a good dose of psychic intuition.
+... requires wisdom and knowledge of human nature, along with contemplative awareness which allows a gentle function of psychic intuition.

-The Jyotishi must be psychically grounded in some type of regular spiritual practice in order to guarantee the flow of intuition.
+The Jyotiṣika must be psychically grounded in some type of regular spiritual practice in order to guarantee the flow of intuition.

-Most Jyotishi enjoy regular communication with intelligent and beneficent spiritual guides.
+Most Jyotiṣika enjoy regular communication with intelligent and beneficent spiritual guides.

-I find that, in practice, I have to think of myself not as an ego-hoard of esoteric knowledge who can speak on all topics (pandita) nor as a conventional authority figure in a scientific field (expert, professeur).
+The practioner is a storage container of the heritage hoard of esoteric knowledge.
+One may not be gifted to speak on all topics (pandita) nor to serve as a conventional authority figure in a scientific field (expert, professeur).

 Yes, it is possible to know the sequence of future events via an extremely close and skillful study of the samayavidya.